hrshtagrawal14/Agodatest/README.md

 Our Bug tracking system has 3 main things:

 1. Populate local data structures for input requests.
-2. Sync Service
+2. Scheduler Service
-3. Get Weekly Summary
+3. Get Weekly Summary endpoint

 ### Input Request:

-Each input request is validated and once the validation is successful, we maintain 2 maps, New Project Map and Old Project Map.
+Each input request is validated and once the validation is successful, we maintain 2 HashMap for storing the data

 New Project Map: Each input project is initially put into new project map with frequency set to 1 and incremented for subsequent requests of that particular project.